 I’m a sucker for cute packaging.
 I know it’s silly, but they always draw me in.

 For some reason, tuna of all things always seems to have the cutest cans!
-The Trader’s Joes packaging is especially adorable, but I also love this Bella Portofino packaging.
+The Trader’s Joe’s packaging is especially adorable, but I also love this Bella Portofino packaging.
 (I got these as samples, but you can buy it at Shop Rite.)

 The problem is that I usually buy tuna, then let it sit in my cabinet for ages before finally tossing it into some pasta sauce with capers and feta.
 Which is delicious, but a little boring.

 I always look for tuna that’s packed in olive oil instead of water, but you can use whatever your favorite happens to be.
-Tuna in oil has a little more fat, but I personally think it has a better texture (more silky, less dry) and a more mellow flavor that makes it worth it.
+Tuna in oil has a little more fat, but I personally think it has a better texture (silkier, less dry) and a more mellow flavor that makes it worth it.

-if you have them, this salad is also delicious with two chopped hard boiled eggs mixed in.
+If you have them, this salad is also delicious with two chopped hard boiled eggs mixed in.
 I don’t usually bother only because I hate making them.